Brentford Community Stadium (capacity 17,250)

 Over the coming months we will be building up fans reviews of the best places to drink on an away trip to Brentford, and you’ll be able to find them here.

 In the meantime, we’ve included a map below with all the best away pubs highlighted for you.

-See what other away fans think of Brentford’s Griffin Park in our ‘Away Day Reviews’.
+See what other away fans think of the Brentford Community Stadium in our ‘Away Day Reviews’.